michalvarys/celestial-academy/src/content/homepage/about.md

         description: "I am an Adept in the Western Mystery schools.
 I am trained in the esoteric Tarot, and I have studied Astrology in Hebrew, Chaldean, Hellenistic, and Vedic systems."
         order:  2
     - data:
-        title: "Lifetime Readings."
+        title: "Lifetime Support."
-        description: "I will give you lifetime readings.
-Most Astrologers won’t do a second reading for you but if you have any questions for me, even for emergencies, you are welcome to contact me anytime, without cost to you."
+        description: "I will give you lifetime support for readings.
+Most Astrologers won’t do a second reading for you for the same service but if you have any questions for me on a reading you have             received, you are welcome to contact me anytime, without cost to you."
         order: 3

-after: "Receive complimentary readings for your own chart along with lifetime support for any questions you may have, providing you with security and confidence towards the future.
-There's no need for you to book a new reading with me."
+after: "Receive complimentary support for your readings for any questions you may have, providing you with the confidence and security that you will be able to access your information.
 ---